(...OR, breaking through the Glut of Communications Clutter --- aka "ClutGut")

 That means taking inventory of all the resources at your disposal and utilizing them wisely.
 Some places to look:

 ● Staffing.
 You may have a receptionist who’s a social media maven, or an air talent with mad production skills.
-You may be creating an opportunity of a lifetime simply by assessing who can do what, and allowing them to shine where their talents and desires may be hiding!
+Pc may be creating an opportunity of a lifetime simply by assessing who can do what, and where their talents and desires may be hiding!

 ● Cluster/Group Dynamics.
 Old-school managers tend to think in a linear fashion.
 If station “A” has an emerging Photoshop Rembrandt on-air, perhaps that person can create online graphics for stations “B” or “C”.
 Also, great talent no longer need be limited to one market or cluster.